swiss-ai/feature-probes/README.md

 While the code was tested for `Apertus_8B_Instruct_2509` and `Meta_Llama_3.1_8B_Instruct`, it should work for any standard language model from `transformers` library.

-A future work is to validate the codebase for larger models, e.g. `Apertus_70B_Instruct_2509`.

 ## Installation